Care for Catalina

 - Prevent plastic bags, drink cans and loose items from blowing overboard.

-- Separate all trash; a trash pick-up vessel, “The Salad Bowl," services all leeside coves during the summer months.
+- Separate all trash; a trash pick-up vessel, “The Salad Boat," services all leeside coves during the summer months.
 However, returning your trash to the mainland is greatly appreciated.

 - Avalon Harbor Dept. discharge ordinance